I Thought I Had It All…Til I Found Myself Carrying It All.

 Some days I felt numb.

-Some days I felt worthless.
+Some days I felt completely worthless.

 💡 What I Know Now

 But that wasn’t strength.
-That was depletion.

 It’s no longer pretending you’re okay when you’re not.